Growing Tips

 If you prefer not to do the purchase online, email us your phone number at GoodWillowFarm@yahoo.com.
 We can do everything over the phone.

-We will contact you via email or phone that your order is ready to ship, when you want delivery and the shipping cost.
-Shipping cost will be due via check or charge before shipping. and then your package can go out within the week.
+We will contact you via email or phone that your order is ready to ship and what the shipping cost will be.
+Shipping cost will be due via check or charge before shipping. and once paid, your package can go out within the week.
 Your delivery should be timed so you can plant soon afterwards.
-You can hold your cuttings in a fridge for a few weeks, but you will risk losing some to fungus or premature sprouting.
+You can hold your cuttings safely in a fridge or cold dark garage for a few weeks, but you will risk losing some to fungus or premature sprouting if that stretches to months.

 It's practically impossible to predict shipping weights for a natural item, combined with the calculations for quantity and the packaging required, all in a simple shopping cart.
 Delaying the charge means we can package and ship at the lowest cost to you.